Advice > Product management

 • University clubs / sports teams: if you are a recent graduate and have held a position in a university club (e.g. Entrepreneur club) or were part of a sports team, then this is also a great thing to include

-However, you simply might not have any recent and relevant extracurricular activities worth including.
-This is often the case for parents who have young children.
-If that’s the case, you can leave out this section and fill the space by adding more content to the work experience section.
+If you don't have any recent and relevant extracurricular activities worth including, leave out this section and fill the space by adding more content to the work experience section.
 After all, if it’s not going to make you shine, there’s no point including it.

 Ready to write the extracurricular section?
 Here are the remaining tips you need to know.